Frequently Asked Questions

 Academic advocate for students - Supporting you and helping you through any challenges that may affect your online education.
 We can be your voice when you need to interact with different departments and staff on campus.

-Colloquium class – Academic advisors teach this required* class helping to orient students to the Linfield curriculum, Taskstream submissions, Linfield resources, study/learning skills, prior learning, degree planning and more.
+Colloquium class – Academic advisors teach this required* class helping to orient students to the Linfield curriculum, LC documentation, Linfield resources, study/learning skills, prior learning, degree planning and more.

 Mentor and coach – We’re here to support you if you find yourself dealing with challenges that may affect your academic success.
 Reach out to your advisor and we’ll do everything we can to help make sure you stay on track for program completion.